DigitalPublishingToolkit/ACIN-VolkskrantBuilding/docs/VK.md

 renovated Pakhuis de Zwijger, which was squatted, with an enormous amount of money.
 This would never have been possible now’.

+<div class="streams"><hr class="streams" />They ended up living in a paradox of places that claimed to be autonomous, yet needed the city’s toleration to be sustained.<hr class="streams" /></div>

 The issue of the waterfront warehouses brought a more widespread discontent with the ongoing gentrification of Amsterdam to the surface.
 Duco Stadig felt he had to do something with that.
 ‘The city made a lot